Vestibles/Hackathorn-Project-One/README.md

 - Insurance companies: Estimating premiums based on customer profiles
 - Personal finance apps: Predicting healthcare-related expenses for users
 - Data science portfolios: Showcasing skills in ETL, EDA, feature engineering, and modelling

+## Conclusion for Insurance Charges Analysis Project

+This project aimed to explore how various personal and lifestyle factors—particularly smoking status and obesity (via BMI)—affect health insurance charges, using the publicly available insurance.csv dataset.
+We used Python libraries such as Pandas, Plotly, Seaborn, and SciPy for data exploration, visualization, and statistical testing.

+# Key Insights:

+- Smokers Pay Significantly More

+  A box plot comparing smokers and non-smokers revealed that smokers incur significantly higher insurance charges.
+  A statistical analysis was of the p-value (< 0.05) from a t-test was not performed due to system errors.
+  Visuals show a larger spread and higher median for smokers, with many outliers at the high end.

+- Charges Distribution is Right-Skewed

+  The distribution plot of insurance charges showed a clear right-skew, with most people paying moderate fees, but a few paying very high amounts.
+This skewness justifies the use of medians in summary statistics and supports further analysis using log-transformation if needed in modeling.

+- Correlation Analysis

+  The correlation matrix revealed:

+  a) A strong positive correlation between age and charges
+  b) BMI and number of children had weaker or no significant linear correlation with charges
+  c) Smoker status had a noticeable impact but is a categorical variable, so it doesn't reflect directly in the correlation coefficients.

+- Final Takeaways:
+  Smoking is the most impactful lifestyle factor in this dataset, strongly associated with higher insurance costs.
+  Age and smoking status should be key features in any predictive pricing model for insurance.
+  Visualization techniques like box plots, histograms, and correlation matrices are powerful for communicating insights clearly and quickly.
+  Further work could include predictive modeling (e.g., linear regression, decision trees) to estimate charges based on multiple features.